paustint/salesforce-obm-listener/README.md

 Simple node.js application for catching [Outbound Messages](https://developer.salesforce.com/page/Outbound_Messaging) sent from Salesforce.

-Outbound messages are sent in XML so this will catch the message and convert the XML to an object that can easily be worked with
-Keys for the JSON object are modified to remove 'sf:' prefix from all keys.
+Outbound messages are sent in XML so this will catch the message and convert the XML to an object that can easily be worked with keys for the JSON object are modified to remove 'sf:' prefix from all keys.

 ## Sample processed data
 ```